-- If you use Office365, go to the admin center.
+- If you use Microsoft 365, go to the admin center.

-- The Microsoft Office App store displays.
-Search for Box, and then select it.
+- In step 4, search for Box, and then select it.

-- From your Admin Console, enable Box for Outlook.
+- In the Box Admin Console, enable Box Add-in for Outlook.
 See Application Settings for your Enterprise for this procedure.
 You can also view a detailed description of the app.

 The Box add-in button displays for everyone you've authorized.
 Everyone using this add-in for the first time must click this button to complete a one-time authentication.
 Then the system prompts them to log in to Box and grant access.
 They only need to do this once per client.

 If someone doesn't use Box for Outlook for a period of two weeks, they must re-authenticate before using it.